Frequently Asked Questions

 How do I get my child on The Oaks’ waiting list?

 Interested families must tour the school in person before being added to the waiting list.

 How do I sign up for a tour of The Oaks?

-During the tour you have an opportunity to observe the program, fill out a wait-list card, talk to parents and ask the director any questions you might have.
+During the tour you will have an opportunity to observe our program, fill out a waitlist card, talk with current parents, and ask the Director questions.